sbt/website/src/reference/Setup.md

 To build an sbt project, you'll need to take these steps:

-- Install JDK (We recommend Eclipse Adoptium Temurin JDK 8, 11, or 17, or Zulu JDK 8 for macOS with ARM chips).
+- Install JDK (We recommend Eclipse Adoptium Temurin JDK 17).
 - Install sbt runner.

 sbt runner is a script that invokes a declared version of sbt, downloading it beforehand if necessary.
 This allows build authors to precisely control